 Two brothers brought up the rear.
 Paul, tall and skinny, was a serious lad with, as far as I could tell, not even a trace of humor.
 He always seemed vaguely troubled, and spent a lot of time by himself.
 Sometimes when he was alone you could see him moving his mouth, as though carrying on a conversation.
 Paul was a habitual sleepwalker, and once caused a minor furor by wandering into a neighbor’s yard in the middle of the night and trying to enter their screened-in porch.
 Chris, the youngest, was like an overgrown child, trusting and completely without guile.
 Like his sister Phyllis, he had an flawlessly sunny disposition, and I never once saw him sad or angry.
 He took things as they came and seemed to have little ambition.
 For some reason Chris was drawn to me, in an almost groupie-ish kind of way, and fussed over me endlessly.
 On one level I was flattered, but mostly I was just embarrassed by the attention.
 A few years ago I chanced to pull up next to Chris at a stoplight.
 He had gained a lot of weight and lost most of his hair, but otherwise looked much the same.
 I made no effort to get his attention, and was relieved when he pulled away without spotting me.

 After a while Randall suggested that we move in together to save on rent.
 I resisted at first, because I was happy, sort of, in my crappy, tiny apartment.
 But more importantly, I was independent.
 Losing that independence to save a little money seemed a poor trade.
-But it also seemed as though it was probably time to do something different.
-So after months of vacillating I gave in and moved, plopping a mattress onto the floor right next to Randall’s in the single bedroom of his dingy little flat in the low-rent, rundown apartment block.
+But it also seemed as though it might be about time to do something different.
+So after months of vacillating I gave in and moved, plopping a mattress onto the floor right next to Randall’s in the lone bedroom of the dingy little flat in the low-rent, rundown apartment block.

 Randall was pretty popular, and so most of the time the place teemed with friends and hangers-on.
 As the only white guy in the group, I was regarded with a mix of curiosity, wariness, and–sometimes–hostility, thinly veiled or not at all.
 Some of Randall’s more hot-headed friends were quite blunt in their disapproval.
 To them I was an interloper, a threat, and did not belong.
 The rumor was floated that Randall and I were, ahem, a little too close.

 There were rules that governed such cross-racial relationships, unspoken but understood instinctively by all.
 For a white guy to be accepted he either had to be a tough gangster type or an obsequious wannabe; no in-between was allowed.
 I was obviously neither, and this presented a quandary.
 So at first I was simply ignored.
 If I spoke, nobody responded.
 If I made a friendly overture, I was rebuffed.
 But eventually Randall’s friends noticed that I was neither a pushover nor a flake, had a pretty good head on my shoulders and opinions worth hearing.
 So they began to pay attention.
-They had never been exposed to anyone with my detached, somewhat cerebral way of looking at things, and seemed to find it, for want of a better term, refreshing.
+They had apparently never been exposed to anyone with my detached, somewhat cerebral way of looking at things, and seemed to find it refreshing.
 Quietly at first, but then openly, people began to seek out my opinion about various issues or situations.
 Trying to fit in, I learned to play Dominoes, got reasonably good at it, and in so doing earned more points.
 I was, if not exactly one of the guys, then no longer the alien in their midst.